Software Developed or Open-Sourced by Ropley IT

 Visual Studio Folder Cleaner and Zipper

 The VSClean utility is a tool for cleaning out all but the bare essential files from a C# solution and its project sub-folders.
-When Visual Studio is run to build and run automated tests for an application, a huge overhead in binary folders and test data folders gets created.
+When Visual Studio builds and runs automated tests for an application, a huge disk overhead in binary folders and test data folders is created.
 Combine this with the download and installation of packages from repositories such as NuGet, and your solution folder becomes too big to zip up and attach to emails, or to put on a USB key.
 VSClean strips all these unnecessary files out, leaving the bare minimum files needed to reconstruct the product later.

 VSClean uses a filter file that itself uses the same filter specification as used in Git’s .gitignore files.
 Because of this, it is possible to configure VSClean to clean files from folders for other languages and development environments than its default C# filter set.